AndrewHakmi/Nexus/Maintaining.md

     1. [ ] Create release branch (`release-v0.x.x`)
     2. [ ] Create release pull request, with this checklist in the description
     3. [ ] Resolve conflicts with `stable`
+    4. [ ] Identify doc changes needed, create tasks for this release or next, depending on severity
-    4. [ ] Test release branch
+    5. [ ] Test release branch
-    5. [ ] Update version numbers
+    6. [ ] Update version numbers
-    6. [ ] Draft PR materials for release
+    7. [ ] Draft PR materials for release
-        * Release notes
+        * Release notes - Github generates pretty good ones but requires drafting an alpha or pre-release so others can see them and comment
         * Discord announcement
+        * Bulletin - create a pull request
         * Twitter thread
         * Instagram post
         * Reddit post
-        * Developer news letter
+        * Developer newsletter (@ major releases)
         * YouTube video (@ major releases)
         * Blog post (@ major releases)
-    7. [ ] Update bulletin in release branch
+    8. [ ] Update bulletin in the release branch
-    8. [ ] Create draft release for peer review
+    9. [ ] Create a pre-release for peer review.
+You need to publish it otherwise peers won't see it
 2. [ ] Publish 🚀
     1. [ ] Merge release branch into `stable`
     2. [ ] Tag & publish release v0.x.x